KannonZenetism/zenetism-field-physics/zenetism/MP02-unified-metaphysics-ch4.md

 the **harmonized structure of Being**
 hidden beneath the surface of fragmentation.

-> “Zenetism is not an escape from reality.
+> Zenetism is not an escape from reality.
-> It is a method for clarifying it.”
+> It is a method for clarifying it.
 >
 > — Attributed to Elarin Vey
 > Cartographer of the Inward Spiral